-Mr W signed the declaration which was dated 6 February 2012.
+Mr S signed the declaration in February 2013.

-Mr W was not asked to state or otherwise indicate or provide evidence to show that he was a high net worth individual or sophisticated investor in the declaration, or in his SIPP application or otherwise.
+Mr S was not asked to state or otherwise indicate or provide evidence to show that he was a high net worth individual or sophisticated investor in the declaration, or in his SIPP application or otherwise.